Jemilius13/LITA_DATA_ANALYSIS_PROJECT/README.md

 # LITA_DATA_ANALYSIS_PROJECT
 I am currently a data analyst, actively undergoing training with an incubator hub.
 This experience has been instrumental in sharpening my skills in data manipulation, analysis, and visualization.
-Through hands-on projects, I am gaining deeper insights into data-driven decision-making processes, enhancing my ability to extract meaningful patterns.
+Through hands-on projects, I gain deeper insights into data-driven decision-making processes, enhancing my ability to extract meaningful patterns.

 ### Project Title: Analysis of Sales and Report